FOREVER FOSTER GUARDIANS

 SNICKERS

-Snickers is a 12-year-old, very good-looking basset with an Elvis lip, a curved tail, and a developing personality.
-Unfortunately, Snickers came from a bad situation and is very fearful of strangers.
+Snickers is 14 years old, and he came to SBR as a bonded pair with a female named Kelly.
+They both came from a bad situation and because of this Snickers is very fearful of strangers.
 At times, mere eye contact can scare him.
-His foster family is sensitive to his anxieties and has learned to work around his quirks.
-He has grown fond of his foster dad and will jump on the bed for a chance to lay down next to him.
-Snickers loves his daily walk with his foster pack.
-Though, his foster parents must be careful in public with him because he tends to be a runner and try to pull out of collar.
-Through virtual adoption, you can help cover the ongoing costs of keeping him with a loving family that will continue to shower him with love and provide him with the security he needs.
+His foster family is very sensitive to his anxiety and have learned to work around his quirks.
+He is also taking an anti anxiety medication to help him.
+Snickers has grown very fond of his foster dad and will jump on the bed to lay down next to him.
+Snickers loves to go for his daily walks with his foster pack.
+His foster parents must be very careful in public with him because he tends to be a runner and will try to pull out of his collar.
+While he loves his pack, until recently, Snickers and Kelly found comfort with each other.
+They even ate together out of the same food bowl!
+Snickers is another one of SBR’s forever foster and is so far, doing well since Kelly crossed the bridge.
+You can help Snickers by becoming a Forever Foster Guardian.
+Your monthly or one-time donation will help cover the ongoing costs of keeping /snickers with a loving family that will continue to shower him with love and provide him with the security he needs.

 HENRY